by Nebula Haze

 5.)
 Water the seedling in the Rapid Rooter until you see a root out bottom, 1-2 days.

 Make sure to always keep the Rapid Rooter moist but not soaking wet and give plain, pH’ed water.

-Since your seed has already sprouted and been in placed into the right growing position, it'll often pop its head out within just 12-24 hours!
-Sometimes you see just the leaves, but occasionally you actually see the seedling push the shell above ground.
+Since your seed has already sprouted and been in placed into the right growing position, it’ll often pop its head out within just 12-24 hours!
+Sometimes you see just the leaves, but often you actually see the seedling push the shell above ground.

 Don’t use a dome on seedlings unless it’s very dry where you live.
 If you do use a dome, consider keeping a vent open and watching the humidity.
 A young seedling doesn’t require as high humidity as clones (which are what the domes are designed for), and seedlings tend to get “wet feet” and stop growing as fast in constantly wet conditions.